maxmpz/powerampapi/poweramp_provider_example/readme.md

 m3u8 playlists, where streams only visible in Streams, Playlists (incl. smart playlists), and Queue categories.
 Provider stream tracks also shown in appropriate Album/Artist/Genre/etc. categories

+### Seekable Sockets, Pipes, File Descriptors, openDocument, CancellationSignal

+SAF API provides access to data via openDocument method which in turn returns file descriptor (wrapped as ParcelFileDescriptor).
+Poweramp accepts file descriptors pointing to file somewhere on the local filesystem, or socket file descriptor.
+Pipe file descriptor is also accepted, but not recommended, as no seeking is possible then.

+The direct file descriptor is the file pointing file descriptor which is seekable with no extra efforts, Poweramp is also able to read tags directly from the track, read embedded album art from it.

+The seekable socket descriptor requires special Track support ([TrackProviderProtocol.java](../poweramp_api_lib/src/com/maxmpz/poweramp/player/TrackProviderProto.java)), but resulting code is very close to the code that woulb be used for pipe file descriptors.

+See [ExampleProvider.java openDocument implementation](app/src/main/java/com/maxmpz/powerampproviderexample/ExampleProvider.java#L527) for the both file pointing file descriptor and seekable socket code examples.

+Please note that socket is read by Poweramp as much as needed for track playback, and the total reading time from the start to the end of the track is close to the track duration itself.
+If you download the data you may need to adjust your timeouts or you may download track to local file cache and/or feed Poweramp with the file pointing file descriptor instead.

+CancellationSignal is also provided and can be used to monitor Poweramp closing the file due to user requesting some other file or due to any other track-ending scenario, nevertheless in most cases you'll receive IOException anyway due to the blockin writes on Provider side.

 ### Metadata And Album Art
 Poweramp supports 2 approaches to provider track metadata (tags) and album art: